The information in this article applies to:

 To create an automatic gable roof

-- In Floor Plan view, click on a wall that you would like to form a gable over to select it, then click on the Open Object
+1. In a floor plan view, click on a wall that you would like to form a gable over to select it, then click on the Open Object edit button.

-- Click on the wall opposite the new Full Gable Wall and repeat steps 1 and 2 above.
+4. Click on the wall opposite the new Full Gable Wall and repeat steps 1-3 above.

 In Chief Architect X10 and newer program versions, dutch gable roofs can be generated automatically.